 Technology Breakfast: Navigating the Technological Landscape of Microchips

 Advancements in technology areas such as nanotechnology, microchips, cloud computing, and 5G are reshaping the digital landscape and driving innovation in information and communications technologies (ICTs), artificial intelligence (AI), and autonomous systems.
 While progress has been made in addressing the security implications of ICTs and AI, less focus has been on the underlying technologies driving their development.
-To bridge this gap, UNIDIR is organizing a series of technology breakfasts to explore the international security implications of specific enabling technologies, building on research insights from the Enabling Technologies and International Security: A Compendium (2023 Edition).
+To bridge this gap, UNIDIR organized a series of technology breakfasts to explore the international security implications of specific enabling technologies, building on research insights from the Enabling Technologies and International Security: A Compendium (2023 Edition).

-The second session of this series will delve into the latest developments in microchip technology.
+The second session of this series delved into the latest developments in microchip technology.
 Microchips are fundamental to modern electronics and computing systems, performing critical functions such as information processing, data storage, and instruction execution.
 Recent innovations in semiconductor materials, chip design, and production methods are enabling the creation of increasingly compact and efficient devices.

 Speakers